xllim-tools/xllim/docs/sphinx/source/GLLiM/gllim_structures.rst

         The weights of the components of the merged GMM (N_obs, K_merged).

     .. attribute:: means
-        :type: ndarray of shape (N_obs, D, K_merged)
+        :type: ndarray of shape (D, N_obs, K_merged)

-        The means of each component in the merged GMM (N_obs, D, K_merged).
+        The means of each component in the merged GMM (D, N_obs, K_merged).
 It corresponds to the centers that stands for the predictions

     .. attribute:: covs
         :type: list with length N_obs[ndarray of shape (D, D, K_merged)]